Planarly branched rough paths and rough differential equations on homogeneous spaces: Introduction

-This article introduces and develops the theory of \textsl{planarly branched rough paths} on $\mathbb R^d$, which provides the correct setting for understanding controlled differential equations on a homogeneous space, i.e., a manifold acted upon transitively by a finite-dimensional Lie group.
-To be more precise, compared to the obvious but symmetry-breaking option of working in coordinate patches, it offers an alternative way to write the Taylor expansion of a solution at each time, particularly suited to the geometric setting at stake.\\

-The Hopf algebra at hand is the Hopf algebra of Lie group integrators $\Cal H_{\smop{MKW}}^A$ introduced in \cite{MunWri2008} by W.~Wright and one of the current authors.
-In a nutshell, this combinatorial Hopf algebra is the graded dual of the so-called free $D$-algebra, i.e., the universal enveloping algebra over the free post-Lie algebra generated by $A$.
-More precisely, it is linearly spanned by planar ordered rooted forests, possibly with decorations on the vertices.
-The product in this Hopf algebra is the shuffle product of the forests, which are considered as words with planar rooted trees as letters.
-The coproduct is based on the notion of \textsl{left admissible cuts} on forests.\\
+In a first step, this article introduces and develops the theory of rough paths on $\mathbb R^d$ for any connected graded Hopf algebra fulfilling rather mild assumptions with respect to its combinatorics.
+An analogue of Lyons' extension theorem is proven (Theorem \ref{extension-generalized}), using the Sewing Lemma as in the classical case (Proposition \ref{prop:fdpsewing}).
+In particular, following Gubinelli's approach we use the notion of Lie--Butcher series from Lie group integration theory to define \textsl{planarly branched rough paths} on $\mathbb R^d$ as rough paths in that generalised sense, for which the Hopf algebra at hand is the Hopf algebra of Lie group integrators $\Cal H_{\smop{MKW}}^A$ introduced in \cite{MunWri2008} by W.~Wright and one of the current authors.
+In a nutshell, this combinatorial Hopf algebra is linearly spanned by planar ordered rooted forests, possibly with decorations on the vertices.
+The product in this commutative Hopf algebra is the shuffle product of the forests, which are considered as words with planar rooted trees as letters.
+The coproduct is based on the notion of \textsl{left admissible cuts} on forests.
+We then argue that planarly branched rough paths provide the correct setting for understanding controlled differential equations on a homogeneous space, i.e., a manifold acted upon transitively by a finite-dimensional Lie group.
+To be more precise, it provides the means to write the Taylor expansion of a solution at each time, particularly suited to the underlying geometric setting.

-The Hopf algebra $\Cal H_{\smop{MKW}}^A$ is part of the study of numerical integrators based on Lie group actions on a manifold.
-This said, the differential equations we are looking at are of type: